Data Analyst (Level 4)

 Most Suitable For

 Those who are looking to automate their reporting and become more efficient in their day to day when it comes to analysing data.
 This programme provides the opportunity to learn coding and programming (from the basics) which will help the employee make better data driven decisions.
+Break out of the limitations of spreadsheets to leverage the analytics power of Python, SQL and introductory machine learning.

 Award